-Students may receive a conditional denial for too much need, which is for applicants for whom there are concerns about significant debt.
-When reviewing applications and making awards, The Scholarship Foundation expects a student will borrow no more than \$11,000 per year and that this debt will be covered entirely by an interest-free, fee-free loan from The Scholarship Foundation.
+Students may receive a conditional denial for too much need.
+This letter is sent to applicants for whom there are concerns about significant debt.
+When reviewing applications and making awards, The Scholarship Foundation expects a student will borrow no more than \$11,000 per year and that this debt will be covered entirely by a grant and/or interest-free, fee-free loan from The Scholarship Foundation.
 Students who receive this letter can appeal if they are able to secure additional grant or scholarship aid; have other resources available to help reduce costs; or are willing to consider a school that is more affordable to minimize debt burden.